Everything you need to know about organ meat is in this guide. You’ll learn why organ meat is one of the most nutritious foods on this planet.

 Organ Meats With High Vitamin A: Liver has the highest.
 Kidneys have some.

 Main Function – An antioxidant that helps with bone building, blood clotting and protein activation to name a few.
 The vitamin discovery is fairly new and needs more research as its benefits are pigeonholed due to the lack of academic research and interest.

 Blood Clotting – Activates proteins to help with the process.

-Note: That there is Vitamin K1 found in plants and Vitamin K2 in animals.
+Note: Vitamin K1 is found in plants and Vitamin K2 in animals.
 Researchers believe K2 is absorbed better because it’s a fat-soluble vitamin.

-Organ Meats With High Vitamin K2: Beef Liver and Spleen with Kidney, Pancreas and Heart a close second.
+Organ Meats With High Vitamin K2: Beef Liver and Spleen.
+Kidney, Pancreas and Heart a close second.

-Main Function – A mineral used to make hemoglobin, a red blood cells protein that carries oxygen throughout the body.
+Main Function – A mineral used to make hemoglobin, a red blood cell protein that carries oxygen throughout the body.

 Note: Please regulate your iron intake, too much can cause issues.